1. Choosing a Platform – Blogger vs. WordPress

 4. Content & Photos

-Once your design is finished its time to start blogging!
+Once your design is finished it’s time to start blogging!
 There are many routes you can go, text-heavy or picture heavy, tutorials or lists it’s just endless!
 I obviously love lots of pretty photos, and they are my own almost 100% of the time.
 If you are going to focus on photos, always have them clear, and if you can invest in a good DSLR camera, it will make a world of difference.
-Pinterest is a great source of traffic these days, and the better your photos are the more opportunity you will have to get pinned.
+This Vid and Pinterest are great sources of traffic these days, and the better your photos are the more opportunity you will have to get pinned.

 If you focus more on content that is great as well, photos might draw someone in, but the content is great for ranking on search engines.
 I always find it better to be professional when writing.
 You can be personal or not, but to me swearing or any bad language is a big no-no.